-- Keep your Distance.
-Truckers know that 4 wheel drivers can be at time a nuisance at best and a danger at worst.
+- Keep Your Distance.
+Truckers know that 4 wheel drivers can be at times a nuisance at best and a danger at worst.
 This is doubly true in winter conditions.
-Be sure to give even more space than normal for braking on slick or icy road and be soft on the pedals.
+Be sure to give even more space than normal for braking on a slick or icy road and be soft on the pedals.
 Better late than wrecked.

 - Beware the Glare.
 Sunlight, especially if you’re driving early or late in the day, can give a nasty glare off snow and ice and hurt your road visibility.
 We see a lot of tickets given for window tint, so maybe consider an alternative like a good pair of sunglasses.

-- Cold season can also mean… cold season.
+- The Cold Season Can Also Mean… Cold Season.
 Be proactive to stay healthy.
 Stock up on Vitamin C and Zinc for your immune system and take a good multivitamin to make sure your body’s getting all its nutrients.
 You know, like your mama taught you.

-- Eat Healthy!
+- Eat Healthily!
 Yes, holidays.
 Yes, comfort food.
 Yes, truck stop diners.
 We get it.
-There are plenty of excuses not to eat healthy.
+There are plenty of excuses not to eat healthily.
 But the consequences of junk will probably be worse than going the extra mile to get and eat healthy food while you’re on the road.
 Want some ideas on where to start?
 Check this out.